-Established in 1998, Good Manors is a private children’s day nursery offering quality care and education, 51 weeks a year, for children aged from 3 months to 5 years.
-Good Manors have 2 nurseries in Fareham and 1 newly refurbished nursery in North End, Portsmouth.
+Established in 1998, Good Manors comprises three private children’s day nurseries offering quality care and education, 51 weeks a year, for children aged from 3 months to 5 years.
+Two of our nurseries are in Fareham and our third is in North End, Portsmouth.

-At Good Manors Day Nursery we provide an Early Years Curriculum for all the children in our care.
-The Early Years Foundation Stage (EYFS) framework aims to provide & support a child’s learning, development & welfare from 0 – 5 years.
+Good Manors Day Nursery provides an Early Years Curriculum for all the children.
+This curriculum is the Early Years Foundation Stage (EYFS) framework and aims to provide and support a child’s learning, development and welfare from 0 – 5 years.

 Our vision is to provide an excellent service to the children and their families that makes a positive difference to their lives.
 We are dedicated and focused on making this happen.